Filariasis: Signs and symptoms

 The most spectacular symptom of lymphatic filariasis is elephantiasis – edema with thickening of the skin and underlying tissues—which was the first disease discovered to be transmitted by mosquito bites.
 Elephantiasis results when the parasites lodge in the lymphatic system.

+Cases of acute inflammatory filariasis manifest 5 to 7 day episodes of fever along with inflammation of lymph nodes.
+It is often accompanied by epididymitis and spermatic cord inflammation.
+Secondary bacterial infections are very common and are seen to be more severe in previously unexposed immigrants than in native residents.
+Chronic filarial disease develops gradually over the years.
+In most patients the lymphatic dilation does not present any physical symptoms.
+However, inflammatory responses to dying adult worms often lead to chronic lymphedema in the affected regions which then progresses to elephantiasis.
+W. bancrofti often causes hydrocele and scrotal elephantiasis.
+Moreover, disruption of lymphatic vessels or aberrant drainage of lymph fluid often leads to chyluria and chyloceles.

 Elephantiasis affects mainly the lower extremities, while the ears, mucous membranes, and amputation stumps are affected less frequently.
 However, different species of filarial worms tend to affect different parts of the body; Wuchereria bancrofti can affect the legs, arms, vulva, breasts, and scrotum (causing hydrocele formation), while Brugia timori rarely affects the genitals.
 Those who develop the chronic stages of elephantiasis are usually free from microfilariae (amicrofilaraemic), and often have adverse immunological reactions to the microfilariae, as well as the adult worms.

 The subcutaneous worms present with rashes, urticarial papules, and arthritis, as well as hyper- and hypopigmentation macules.
 Onchocerca volvulus manifests itself in the eyes, causing "river blindness" (onchocerciasis), one of the leading causes of blindness in the world.
 Serous cavity filariasis presents with symptoms similar to subcutaneous filariasis, in addition to abdominal pain, because these worms are also deep-tissue dwellers.